 Bridal Veil Falls in the Fraser Valley

 The park at Bridal Veil Falls is just 32 hectares in size, so it’s not very big.
 It’s very nice though with trails through the forest.
 The walk from the parking lot to the falls is only about 15 minutes there and back.

 The trail to the waterfall is uphill, but not too steep.
 It follows the river through the forest, making it a pretty walk.
-Bridal Veil Falls makes for a nice place for a break when traveling to and from Vancouver in the direction of Hope and other parts of the interior of BC along the Trans-Canada Highway.
+If you’re traveling to and from Vancouver in the direction of Hope and other parts of the interior, Bridal Veil Falls is a nice place for a break.

 Bridal Veil Falls Provincial Park is 16 kilometres east of Chilliwack.
 From the Trans-Canada Highway, take Exit 135.
 You need a car to get there.

-The 15-minute walk to and from the parking lot to the waterfall is uphill a fair bit.
-It’s not steep, but still fairly consistently uphill so more than what most people would want to push a stroller or wheelchair up (although you can get there without having to take any stairs).
+The 15-minute walk between the parking lot and the waterfall is uphill a fair bit.
+It’s not that steep, but not exactly something ideal to push a stroller or wheelchair up.
+There are no stairs on the route.

 Advice and Suggestions